How to Engage Your Audience with Video Streaming

 Mobile video is estimated to grow by a whopping 62% per year from now to 2020.
 And video to computers and fixed devices is set for 27% growth per year in the same period.
 (Data from Cisco.)

-A wide range of businesses are concluding that live streaming can help their bottom line.
+A wide range of businesses is concluding that live streaming can help their bottom line.
 This includes the obvious, such as sports, training, music, and events.

 Case studies in audience engagement